 - Full range, dual rail, power margining – create fast slew-rate custom patterns, from 0V to nominal +20%, allowing for ramps, glitches, brown-out and more, at 1uS resolution

 - External triggering – allowing synchronization with third-party equipment (analyzers and similar).

-Two types of cost saving are achievable using the Quarch power module set-up:
+Multiple financial benefits are achievable using the Quarch power module set-up:

-- Significant time-savings in the testing process, meaning you get your new storage products to market quicker and save on engineering time, leaving your engineers free to focus on designing the next generation of your company’s products.
+As a result, you get your new storage products to market quicker and save on engineering time, leaving your engineers free to focus on designing the next generation of your company’s products.